iboB/ibob.github.com/_posts/2018-07-03-compiler-generated-move.md

 "Whoa!", I thought, "Why do you want to copy the struct?
 It's obviously movable, so just use the compiler-generated move constructor."

 After a short investigation I found that the culprit was the `std::function` member because, as it turns out, `std::function`'s [move constructor](https://en.cppreference.com/w/cpp/utility/functional/function/function) is not `noexcept`.
 This is a big problem because `std::vector` uses [`std::move_if_noexcept`](https://en.cppreference.com/w/cpp/utility/move_if_noexcept) on reallocation to move its members only if their move constructors are `noexcept` and otherwise copy them.
-That's because there is simply not a reasonable way to preserve the valid state of the `vector` if a move throws and exception.
+That's because there is simply no reasonable way to preserve the valid state of the `vector` if a move throws an exception.

 And why isn't `std::function`'s move constructor `noexcept`?
 Well in hindsight it's obvious.
 There is no guarantee that the variables captured by value from a lambda will have `noexcept` move constructors. `std::function` must be able to hold any lambda, so for that to be possible it can't have a `noexcept` move constructor of its own.[^1]